Ludwig Burgemeister: Life

 Born in St. Johann (Saar), Burgemeister was a son of the master mason and architect Christian Burgemeister and his wife Lina Burgemeister née Gottlieb.
 He attended the royal grammar school Saarbrücken, where he passed his school-leaving examination in 1883.
-He then studied architecture at the Technical University of Berlin for nine semesters and passed the First State Examination in February 1888.
+He then studied architecture at the Technische Hochschule in Charlotttenburg (now Technische Universität Berlin) for nine semesters and passed the First State Examination in February 1888.
 On 5 March 1888, he was sworn in as a Regierungsbauführer (Referendar) in Saarbrücken, but before taking up his duties, he first did his military service as a one-year volunteer, which he did from April 1888 with the 8th Rhenish Infantry Regiment No. 70 in Saarbrücken.
 Afterwards, he was active in the state training service in the government district of Trier.
 Above all, he was involved in the construction of the new grammar school in Saarbrücken.
 He passed the Second State Examination on 28 February 1893.
 He obtained a position as Regierungsbaumeister (assessor) in the technical office of the structural engineering department of the Prussian Ministry of Public Works in Berlin.
 His work there was interrupted by a study trip to Italy, which he was able to finance through a state premium he had received on the occasion of his second state examination.

 At the beginning of 1895 he was transferred to Breslau, where he married Wally Busse on 16 November 1895, with whom he had their daughter Elsa.
 Burgemeister received his doctorate in art history on 12 September 1901 with the thesis 'Die Jesuitenkunst in Breslau, insbesondere die Matthiaskirche und das Universitätsgebäude Breslau.
 In 1902 he was appointed Royal Inspector of Agriculture.
 After the first Silesian provincial conservator Hans Lutsch had been appointed to Berlin, Burgemeister became his successor in 1905.
 In 1909, he was promoted to Royal Building Councillor and in 1912 to Royal "Königlichen Regierungs- und Baurat befördert."

 From 1909 to 1 October 1915, he was in charge of the royal "Hochbauamt Landkreis Strehlen", and during the First World War also of the "Hochbauamt Breslau I".
 On 1 April 1917, he left the civil service and became a provincial building officer in the building construction department of the provincial administration of the Province of Silesia.
 At the same time, he remained provincial conservator.
 He received several decorations and was appointed an external member of the Prussian Academy of Building in Berlin on 5 May 1922.
 Furthermore, Burgemeister was chairman of the expert advisory board of the municipal building police, board member of the Verein für Geschichte und Alterthum SchlesiensMember of the Board of Trustees of the Wroclaw Museum of Fine Arts, Member of the Board of the Historical Commission for Silesia and Second Chairman of the Silesian Association for Homeland Protection.

 He retired on 1 April 1929; however, he remained provincial curator until his death.
 His successor was the art historian Günther Grundmann.
 According to the obituary of his successor, Burgemeister's professional life had three significant contents: his buildings, his publications and his monument preservation activities.